Margaret Thatcher: London halts for ceremonial funeral

 "She was the first woman to become prime minister in a government dominated by men and that was a remarkable thing."

-He added: "I would say she was the greatest Briton and prime minister since Winston Churchill."'Raise a glass'
+He added: "I would say she was the greatest Briton and prime minister since Winston Churchill."

 For others, it brought back strong memories.